 • Closet and storage space and whether it’s enough to suit your needs.

 • What other potential buyers are up to.
-If they’re in and out quickly or lingering in one area in particular, perhaps it’s an indication of an issue that might have otherwise gone unnoticed.
+If they’re in and out quickly or lingering in one area in particular, perhaps it’s an indication of an issue you should investigate.

 Potential Red Flags